margaretchoi/bamazon/README.md

   * If a manager selects `Add New Product`, the app will allow the manager to add a completely new product to the store.

 - - -

+## Supervisor View

+*schema.sql creates a table `departments` in the MySQL Database `bamazon_db`.

+*The products table has each of the following columns:

+   * department_id
+   * department_name
+   * overhead_costs

+* The products table includes a product_sales column that is updated with each individual products total revenue from each sale.

+* When a customer purchases anything from the store, the price of the product multiplied by the quantity purchased is added to the product's product_sales column.

+* The 'Supervisor View' will list a set of menu options:

+   * View Product Sales by Department

+   * Create New Department

+* When a supervisor selects `View Product Sales by Department`, the app displays a summarized table in their terminal/bash window.

+* When a supervisor selects 'Create New Department' they receive two messages:

+   * The first message asks the name of the department to add
+   * The second message asks the overhead costs of this department

+* If the new department is successfully added, the app will log 'Department added!'